Online Learning: A Modern Introduction Using Convex Optimization: Stochastic Bandits

-\begin{remark} The usual notation in the stochastic bandit literature is to consider rewards instead of losses.
-Instead, to keep our notation coherent with the OCO literature, we will consider losses.
+where we denoted by $\mu_i$ the expectation of the distribution associated with the arm $i$. \begin{remark} The usual notation in the stochastic bandit literature is to consider rewards instead of losses.
+Instead, to keep our notation coherent with the \ac{OCO} literature, we will consider losses.
 The two things are completely equivalent up to a multiplication by $-1$. \end{remark}

 Before presenting our first algorithm for stochastic bandits, we will introduce some basic notions on concentration inequalities that will be useful in our definitions and proofs.